MarieBrinkmeier/rive_workshop/README.md

 - add two timelines via the plus icon
 - select the "init_needle_zero" timeline in the first line
 - select the "init_needle_hundred" timeline in the second line and change the value on the right side to 100

+## How to integrate the animation into the project?

+Go to lib/widgets/your_score.dart uncomment all lines and follow the `//TODO` steps.
+As an example you can use score.dart.